-We stumbled upon the idea for this Halloween witch craft while making our delicious One Pot Fall Pasta with Veggies & Chicken Apple Sausage.
+We stumbled upon the idea for this Halloween witch craft while making our delicious One Pot Chicken Apple Sausage.
 Eggplant is not something we eat a lot, so my kids were definitely curious about this unfamiliar purple thing.
 Lol.
 So, I decided to make it the focus of our One Pot Fall Pasta and the base for our corresponding fall, Halloween craft (instead of the more typical pumpkin/gourd).
 Hence, eggplant witches for Halloween!

 Note: This post contains affiliate links.